 GIS (Geographic Information System) is a vital tool utilized by the division.
 GIS technology enables the capture, storage, analysis, management, and visualization of geospatial data.
 It allows for the integration and overlaying of various layers of information, such as hydrographic, land, infrastructure and transportation data, to support informed decision-making processes.
 One important upcoming resource is LiDAR (Light Detection and Ranging) data, a remote sensing technology that uses laser light to measure distances and generate highly accurate three-dimensional representations of the Earth’s surface – which is used extensively and in combination with GIS.

-LiDAR image of Rarotonga
+LiDAR image of a section of Rarotonga

 Recent and upcoming National Hydrography and Geoscience Projects